bondrogeen/ioBroker.paw/docs/en/paw.md

 */

-// send the text to the speech synthesizer. sendTo("paw.0",'dev1,dev3',{send:  'say', text:  'test message'});
+// send the text to the speech synthesizer. sendTo("paw.0",'dev1,dev3',{send:  'say', text:  'test text'});

 // with callback
 sendTo("paw.0",'all',{
     send:  'say',
-    text:  'test message'},function (response){
+    text:  'Check text'},function (response){
     log(JSON.stringify(response));
 });

-//set the screen backlight time in milliseconds. '-1' - do not quit the screen (does not work on all devices) sendTo("paw.0",'dev1',{send:'screen_off_time',number: '5000'});
+// set the screen backlight time in milliseconds. '-1' - do not quit the screen (does not work on all devices) sendTo("paw.0",'dev1',{send:'screen_off_time',number: '5000'});

-//activate the screen on the device. sendTo("paw.0",'all',{send:'lcd_on'});
+// activate the screen on the device. sendTo("paw.0",'all',{send:'lcd_on'});

-//backlight brightness level from 1-255 sendTo("paw.0",'dev1',{send:'brightness',number: '50'});
+// backlight brightness level from 1-255
+sendTo("paw.0",'dev1',{send:'brightness',number: '50'});

 // execute shell command (need root)